 332 Andersen Hall

-Her first publication, “The Process of Community Building in Distance Learning Classes,” published in 2001 by the Journal of Distance Learning Networks, was cited nearly 400 times and was translated into Italian and published in a special edition of Inchiesta, under the auspices of professor Vittorio Capecchi, University of Bologna, Rome, Italy.
+A proponent of distance education, Brown’s research on “The Process of Community Building in Distance Learning Classes” was first published in 2001 by the Journal of Asynchronous Learning Networks, was translated into Italian for a special edition of Inchiesta, and has been cited in more than 460 articles.

-Brown’s most recent publication is “‘New’ Holistic Mass Media Business Model,” published in the December 2011 issue of the Journal of Broadcasting and Electronic Media.
-She hopes it will help independent media struggling to survive as well as new startups, such as low-power FM stations, find a business model that will bring long-lasting success.
+Her most recent publication is “‘New’ Holistic Mass Media Business Model,” which was published in the December 2011 issue of the Journal of Broadcasting and Electronic Media.
+She hopes it will help startups and independent media find a business model that will bring long-lasting success.

 Brown has guided her undergraduate students to numerous awards and recognitions including selection for:

 - nationally competitive internships such as those offered by BBDO, the Smithsonian Institution, the American Advertising Federation, and the Association for Advertising Agencies of America

 - juried presentations at the National Conference on Undergraduate Research

 - national, district and state gold ADDY Awards